 What is Binance?

 Binance is one of the most popular cryptocurrency platforms.
 Allowing users to buy, sell, and trade various digital assets.
-Since early 2018, Binance has been considered one of the biggest cryptocurrency exchanges in the world in terms of the trading volume.
+Since early 2018, Binance has been considered one of the biggest cryptocurrency exchanges in the world in terms of trading volume.
 They support more than 500+ cryptos with 240+ trading pairs.

 Binance is no longer just a crypto exchange; it has quickly become a one-stop shop for all things crypto.
 Their features include the likes of Binance Earn, Binance Academy, their own BNB token and network, the Binance Smart Chain.
 For more information about Binance, please check out our detailed Binance Exchange review.